 Peterson and Ms. Grossberg, both 18, could face the death penalty if convicted _ a prospect that made his parents consider sending him abroad.
 Ms. Grossberg was arrested Monday.

 Both are charged with first-degree murder and are being held without bail.

 At his five-minute bail hearing Thursday afternoon, Peterson’s only comment was to respond softly ``Yes″ to identify himself.
 He whispered ``Thank You″ to Hurley and touched his sleeve as he was led from the courtroom.

 The teen-agers, from affluent neighborhoods in northern New Jersey, had just started college, he at Gettysburg College in Pennsylvania and she at the University of Delaware.

 Neither has explained what happened last week in a Newark motel room where Ms. Grossberg gave birth.
 The baby boy was wrapped in a plastic bag and thrown in a trash bin outside the motel, police said.

-Investigators don’t know if the skull fracture and other injuries happened before or after the baby was put in the trash.
+The autopsy found the boy died of a skull fracture, but investigators don’t know if the injury happened before or after the baby was put in the trash.

 ``There was no murder,″ Hurley said, adding that the case was more complicated than prosecutors described.
 He would not elaborate.